“I’m deaf. I lip-read to hear you.”

 Emily first tried wearing a button that read, “ASK ME ABOUT MY EARS!” provided by a company called Cochlear.
 Unfortunately, the messaging wasn’t very practical for the task at hand.
 There was no guarantee the public would ask, nor did she have the time or desire to elaborate on such a broad topic numerous times a day.
 With her permission, I absconded the button with a promise to return it after a wee “graphic design” makeover.

 While she waited for me to problem solve a few concepts, management added the universal hearing impaired symbol to her name tag.
 If a customer noticed it they would respond by raising their voice.
 Unfortunately, this solution wasn’t the right fit either, in addition to giving her a bit of a headache.
 Emily’s need to hear wasn’t about volume, it was about visual description.
 At last, I completed the “signage” makeover and gifted the button to her without an obligation to wear it and hoped it would help.

 A few weeks later I dropped by the store for an errand when I noticed her working behind the counter and wearing the button.
 I stood off to the side and discretely observed how the customers interacted with her.
 To my joy, not only did they notice it but they were also reading it and doing exactly what she needed; making sure they faced her as they spoke so she could read their lips.
 Success, back-flips and happy tears!
 She gave me her blessing to share this story – one I thought was a good example of creating something that’s not just necessary and useful but also beautiful.

-Antique moveable type delicately handset in a balanced letterpress composition and put to rest on fine printmaking paper.
+Antique moveable type delicately handset in a balanced letterpress composition.
+Put to rest on fine printmaking paper.

-Imperfectly handmade and 100% human-powered on a 1890s Chandler and Price Platen press in Toronto, Canada.
+Imperfectly handmade and 100% human-powered on a 1890s C&P Platen Press in Toronto, Canada.